 Depending on which station you leave from, the train from Paris to Versailles will take you an hour to an hour and a half to get there.

-The Paris Museum Pass includes entrance, so you can hop in line once you get there.
+Since the Paris Museum Pass includes entrance, so you can hop in line once you get there if you have one.
 Otherwise, you have to purchase your ticket first before getting in the entrance line.

-The bubbly drink known as Champagne hails from the Champagne region of France.
-In fact, champagne must be made in Champagne to be labeled as champagne.
+In fact, champagne must be made in the Champagne region in order to be officially labeled as champagne.